NVDARemote/NVDARemote/addon/doc/en/readme.md

 Forward your port and try again.
 Note: The process for forwarding ports is outside of the scope of this document.
 Please consult the information provided with your router for further instruction.

 Enter a key into the key field, or press generate.
 The other person will need your external IP along with the key to connect.
-If you entered a port other than the default (6837) in the port field, make sure that the other person appends the alternative port to the host address in the form <external ip>:<port>.
+If you entered a port other than the default (6837) in the port field, make sure that the other person appends the alternative port to the host address in the form &lt;external ip&gt;:&lt;port&gt;.

 Once ok is pressed, you will be connected.
 When the other person connects, you can use NVDA Remote normally.